thomas-barton/boto3/docs/source/guide/ec2-example-regions-avail-zones.rst

 .. _aws-boto-ec2-example-regions-zones:

 ##################################################
-Describe Amazon EC2 Regions and Availability Zones
+Describe Amazon EC2 regions and availability zones
 ##################################################

 Amazon EC2 is hosted in multiple locations worldwide.
 These locations are composed of regions and